duc-tv/Notebook-Nest/README.md

 ## 💾 Storage & Data Guide

 **Where Your Data Lives:**
-Because v17.5 prioritizes speed and unlimited capacity, **your data lives on your device.**
+Because v17.5 prioritizes speed and unlimited capacity (not related to notes or sources), **your data lives on your device.**

 * **Local Storage:** Folders, Tasks, Settings, and Search Index.
 * **No Auto-Sync:** Folders do **not** sync automatically between computers.